magenta/magenta-js/README.md

 **Magenta.js** is a collection of TypeScript libraries for doing inference with pre-trained Magenta models.
 All libraries are published as [npm packages](https://www.npmjs.com/search?q=%40magenta).

-Learn more about the Magenta project at our [blog](https://magenta.tensorflow.org) and [main repo](https://github.com/tensorflow/magenta).
+Learn more about the Magenta project at our [blog](https://magenta.tensorflow.org) and [main TensorFlow repo](https://github.com/tensorflow/magenta).

 ## Libraries